greggman/HappyFunTimes/unitydocs.md

 1. Clone to repo
 2. In Unity, make a new Project
 3. Pick Assets->Import Package->Standard Assets
+4. Copy the contents of Unity3D/3rdParty to Assets/Plugins
 4. Copy Unity3D/src to Assets/Plugins/HappyFunTimes (or make a sym link)
 5. Copy Unity3D/Extra to Assets/Plugins/HappyFunTimesExtra
 6. Copy Unity3d/Examples to Assets/Scripts/HappyFunTimes